 Years of experience in small business administration, a full year of intensive training as a hospital chaplain, two years as a Director of Religious Education, three as an Associate Minister, then two years as the sole minister of a thriving small congregation in Pennsylvania, Ann Marie then served as a called minister with the UU Congregation of Greenville, North Carolina for 5 years.
 She completed three years as the Developmental Minister with the UU Church of Greensboro, NC before coming to serve the First Unitarian Society of Plainfield.

 Rev. Ann Marie is married to The Rev. Robin Tanner, Minister of Worship and Outreach at Beacon Unitarian Universalist Congregation in Summit, NJ.
-They have 3-year old twins, Kirk and Ella, two dogs, and two cars the same make and model.
+Their family includes twin toddlers, two dogs, and two cars the same make and model.
 Perhaps, there is a theme here?

 TO CONTACT: Rev. Ann Marie has office hours on Tuesday and Wednesdays.

 Please call ahead to make an appointment.
 Email: email@example.com